 2) a recording of original liturgical music for young people called “Kids That Love Church.”

 He also produced a Vacation Church School Program to compliment the Living In An Orthodox World music.
-In 2001 he was ordained to the holy priesthood by Bishop Basiland appointed by Metropolitan Philip Saliba as pastor of Saints Peter and Paul Orthodox Church in Topeka, Kansas.
-After the completion of Makrina’s medical residency, with the blessing of then Bishop Joseph and Metropolitan Philip, the couple moved to Spokane, Washington where Shanbour served as the first full time pastor of Christ the Savior Orthodox Mission in Spokane Valley.
+In 2001 he was ordained to the holy priesthood by Bishop Basiland and appointed as pastor of Saints Peter and Paul Orthodox Church in Topeka, Kansas by His Eminence Metropolitan Philip Saliba (of blessed memory).
+After the completion of Makrina’s medical residency, with the blessing of then Bishop Joseph of Los Angeles and the West and Metropolitan Philip, the couple moved to Spokane, Washington where Shanbour served as the first full time pastor of Christ the Savior Orthodox Mission in Spokane Valley.